ml-archive/keychain/README.md

 ### Resources

-Copy package resources
+Copy package resources:
-`/Packages/JWTKeyChainX.Y.Z/Resources/Views to /Resource/Views`
+`JWTKeyChain/Resources/Views` to `/Resource/Views`.

-See https://github.com/vapor/vapor-jwt to know more about signing.
+See `https://github.com/vapor/vapor-jwt` to learn more about signing.

 ### Usage